ned-park/DLASimulator/README.md

-Some months later, I was thinking about a similar problem and decided to build a 3D DLA simulator in Java thinking some examples might lend a little more insight to the subject.
+Some months later, I was thinking about a similar problem and decided to build a 3D DLA simulator in Java thinking some examples might lend a little more insight into the problem at hand.
 The result is here, and it performs 3D DLA simulations using random walks then prints the result of the simulation in slices to console.

-This version features a Simulator Interface, support for both open and closed simulations, and a set of flags the facilitate batch simulations when desired.
+This version features a Simulator Interface, implemented by both open and closed simulators, and a set of command line flags the facilitate batch simulations when desired.

 The size of the system is 20x20x20.